iot-salzburg/STL-tweaker/README.md

-# STL-tweaker
+# Tweaker
-##The STL-tweaker is an auto-rotate module which finds the STL object's optimal orientation on the printing platform to improve the efficiency of the 3D print.
+##The Tweaker is an auto-rotate module which finds the STL or 3mf object's optimal orientation on the printing platform to improve the efficiency of the 3D print.

 Author: Christoph Schranz, 12.01.2016